vks-init-stage/rheostat/README.md

 ## Initialize

-As of v3.0.0, the `rheostat` project relies on `react-with-styles`.
+roject relies on `react-with-styles`.
 If you want to continue using CSS stylesheets and classes, there is a little bit of extra set-up required to get things going.
 As such, you need to use to use `rheostat/initialize` to set up class names on your components.

     import 'rheostat/initialize';